Bowley-Systems/PyFEA/readme.md

 ## Installation

 ### 1. Install FEMM
-FEMM is a free, open-source tool for low-frequency electromagnetic simulations, ideal for motor design.
+FEMM is a free, open-source tool for static electromagnetic and thermal simulations.
 > [!CAUTION]
 > FEMM is a Windows-only application.
 Linux/macOS support requires setting up a compatibility layer (like Wine) or waiting for support for a cross-platform solver.